An impressive biodiversity

 El Nido is at the heart of one of the largest marine protected area in the country.
 With more than 850 species of fish, 120 of corals and many other creatures endemic to Palawan.
 This is some of the best marine life variety you can see freediving in the Philippines.

 On any given dive, you are likely to see an abundance of reef fish: parrotfish, damselfish, butterflyfish, angelfish, pipefish, clownfish and many others.
-Grouper, snapper and trevally are common, and you may see large schools of mackerel, bat fish and baraccuda.
-You are also likely to encounter hawksbill or green sea turtle, and the less attractive families of scorpion fish and moray eel.
-There are occasional sightings of eagle ray, manta ray, black tip reefshark, bumphead, napoleon and if you’re lucky, a whaleshark.
+Grouper, snapper and trevally are common, and you may see large schools of mackerel, bat fish and barracuda.

-We also regularly see lobster, cuttlefish and seahorse.
-There is also a very interesting macro life, with many shrimps, crabs, jawfish, gobies, nudibranchs and worms.
-Night dives also offer a different set, with all the crustaceans in the open, octopus, squid, and even bioluminescence!
+If you enjoy looking at the smaller criters, there is a very interesting macro life, with many shrimps, crabs and nudibranchs.
+We also regularly see lobsters, cuttlefish and seahorses.
+Night dives also offer a different set, with all the crustaceans in the open, octopus, squids, and a magical display of bioluminescence!